Responsibilities

 Your Responsibilities

-• Know the risk factors related to your work, as well as signs and symptoms and potential health effects of injuries.
+• Know the risk factors related to your work and the signs and symptoms, and potential health effects of injuries.

 • Participate in education and training on established safe work procedures and the use of controls